UGURSELIMOZEN/UGURSELIMOZEN/README.md

 e-commerce and game industry.

-• Working with in getting and preparing data with web scraping, data preprocessing, time series analysis, A/B testing with bootstrap analysis, predictive modeling (regression, cluster analysis) and Machine Learning libraries, frameworks.
+• Working with in getting and preparing data with web scraping, data preprocessing, time series analysis, A/B testing with bootstrap analysis, predictive modeling (regression, classification and cluster analysis) and Machine Learning libraries, frameworks.
 (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, BeautifulSoup and etc.) also using the power of complex SQL queries with the RDBMS and APIs (SQL Server, PostgreSQL, SQLAlchemy, IBM DB2 and etc.)

-• Improving currently myself with BigQuery, Python Streamlit  and Cloud Technologies suc Heroku  , Azure and GCP to develop interactive web apps.
+• Improving currently myself with BigQuery, Python Streamlit  and Cloud Technologies such Heroku  , Azure and GCP to develop interactive web apps.

 • I am currently looking  for a new job opportunities about data analytics domain an ambitious company which